 component – constituent part of a device which cannot be physically divided into smaller parts without losing its particular function

 Now we’ve got it!
-Wire is clearly a component, and this clearly makes sense when you consider the use we make of wire and cable products.
-But how does this relate back to the legal definition of “electrical equipment”?
+A wire is a component, and this makes sense when you consider the use we make of wire and cable products.
+But how does this relate to the legal definition of “electrical equipment”?
 Since the IEV is not called out by the Directive, we can’t lean on this definition alone to decide the applicability of the CE Mark to these products.

 Low Voltage Directive Requirements